oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      authorization server and opaque to the client.
 The authorization code MUST expire shortly after it is issued to mitigate the risk of leaks.
 A maximum authorization code lifetime of 10 minutes is RECOMMENDED.
-The client MUST NOT use the authorization code more than once.
-If an authorization code is used more than once, the authorization server MUST deny the request and SHOULD revoke (when possible) all access tokens and refresh tokens previously issued based on that authorization code.
 The authorization code is bound to the client identifier, code challenge and redirect URI.

 "state":